IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 ```
 Example: Dockerfile
 # Use the official Python image as the base image
+# Get it from Docker hub

 FROM python:3.9

 # Set the working directory inside the container
 WORKDIR /app

-# Copy the application code into the container
+# Copy the application code into the container directory
 COPY app.py /app/

-# Install the required dependencies for the Python application
+# Install the required dependencies for the Python application inside container
 RUN pip install Flask

 # Expose port 5000 for the Flask web server
 EXPOSE 5000

 # Set the entry point command to run the Python application using Flask
 CMD ["python", "app.py"]